Mistakes with the thank you notes after the job interview can be a big problem, but NOT sending a thank you can be an even bigger problem.

 Use the thank you notes as an opportunity to demonstrate what a great employee you would be.

-Email is an acceptable method of sending thank you notes in most organizations.
+Email is an acceptable method of sending thank you notes for the majority of employers.
 Unfortunately, email makes it very easy to send a message too quickly and carelessly.

 [Read Sending Your Thank You After the Job Interview for more details and also check out the sample thank you notes listed at the bottom of this page.]